NSuer/User_Interface_Project_1/README.md

   - Viewing previous journal entries.
   - Journal entry search bar ( this is my Level 4 Implementation Goal ).

-- **Future Work**
-  - A verse / what I've read tracker.
-I belive this would be a large undertaking and would be out of scopr for this project.
-Might explore if I have time

 ### Sketching Design Alternatives
 I did 10-plus-10 MINUTES, because I was having trouble coming up with more ideas.
 It said this was allowed in the project instructions.